Comparing and Contrasting

 - To equip you with a number of fixed expressions that can be used to make comparisons

 Activity 1: Comparative structures

 You may wish to attempt the exercises in Activity 1 by testing the grammatical knowledge that you have already acquired.
-Or, if you prefer, you can revise the basic rules by following this link Comparatives then do the exercises to check your understanding.
+Or, if you prefer, you can revise the basic rules by following this Comparatives PDF document, and then do the exercises to check your understanding.

 Exercise 1: Use the text entry box to rewrite the following sentences using a negative followed by as/so…as or such…as.
 Here are two examples:

 a) The number of students per school in the state sector is considerably greater than in the private sector.

 ⇒ The number of students per school is not nearly as great in the private sector as in the state sector.

 b) It is predicted that the percentage of students failing will be higher than in the first year.

 ⇒ It is predicted that there will not be such a high percentage of students failing as in the first year.